AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        end if;
     end Absolute;

-In GNATprove, validity --- as well as disjointness and completeness of the :ada:`Contract_Cases` --- is verified only once in the context of the subprogram's precondition.
+Similarly to how it analyzes a subprogram's precondition, GNATprove verifies the :ada:`Contract_Cases` only once.
+It verifies the validity of each consequence (given the truth of its guard) and the disjointness and completeness of the guard conditions (meaning that exactly one guard must be true for each possible set of input values).

 .. _Debugging Failed Proof Attempts: